Standing at the base of Takakkaw Falls is a forever memorable experience.

 Just over 12 KM (7½ miles) past the east border of Yoho National Park, a right turn onto Yoho Valley Road soon gains elevation aggressively on the twisting, turning, roller coaster, smooth, paved road clinging to the side of a mountain in a tight valley surrounded by lofty peaks.
 There are three severe switchbacks on this road which are barely within the grasp of the tight turning radius of the Toyota Tercel.
 Large vehicles must maneuver the impasse within something similar to a three-point turn.

 At the end of this 13 KM (8⅛ mile) road is Takakkaw Falls, visible prior to arrival, which adds to the anticipation of making the short, 0.5 KM (¹⁄₃ mile) walk on paved trail, from the parking area at road’s end, to the base of the impressive falls.
 The sound and power at the base of Takakkaw Falls is exhilarating.
 The power of the falling water shakes the soul.
 Negative ionization is abundant.
-Mood alteration is possible.
+Mood elevation is possible.

 Fed by the Daly Glacier, which is fed by the Waputik Icefield, the roaring river water has the distinctive milky, blue consistency created by glacial silt.